 If you’re after a casual yet elegant dining experience in Sydney you have to try Mercado.
 This is because Mercado offers a share-style menu inspired by the Mediterranean, with Spanish cuisine being a particular focus.

 If you’re a meat lover, you’ll be impressed with Mercado’s use of traditional kitchen techniques: whole animal butchery, inhouse meat curing, and dry-aging of premium cuts of beef.
 These techniques really enhance the flavour of Mercado’s already fine food.

 “The service was efficient and friendly, with our server offering us food and wine recommendations that we enjoyed.
 We would go back again.”juliethatcher (TripAdvisor)

 The best Florentine steak in Sydney

 3 Dalley St, Sydney – $$$

-Dedicated to (and even named after) Tuscany’s revered cut of steak, bistecca alla Fiorentina, Bistecca is the best restaurant in Sydney for, you guessed it, Florentine steak, enjoyed alongside a classic cocktail.
+Dedicated to (and even named after) Tuscany’s revered cut of steak, bistecca alla Fiorentina, Bistecca is the best restaurant in Sydney for, you guessed it, Florentine steak.
 The steak, after which the restaurant is named, is cut and weighed, then presented to diners before being cooked fireside over charcoal to a perfect medium-rare.

 This paired with the ambience of Bistecca, which is unashamedly Italian, makes for one of the coolest dining experiences you’ll find in the city.